 When faced with an enormous task such as designing a workflow management system for a video publication pipeline, having a well-formed design system in your back pocket is invaluable.
 The group we were servicing, during discovery, went through numerous iterations of their business flows as we worked with them to map out their needs.
 The design system allowed us to pivot often, at low cost, as they learned and re-learned how the future of their business could be shaped.

-The digital group sought to produce a tool that would support workflow needs from ideation through to the post-launch performance of all content across all brands, print digital, and video.
-The value opportunity is multifold.
-For example, if we had a unified workflow management tool, we could then know the actual cost of a piece of content, have insight into opportunities to improve workflow and speed to market, visualize actual content volume across all brands, and much more.
+The digital group sought to produce a tool that would support editorial workflow needs from ideation through to the post-launch performance of all content across all brands, print digital, and video.
+The opportunity was multifold.
+For example, if Condé Nast had a unified org level workflow management tool, the business could then know the actual cost of a piece of content.
+It would have insight into opportunities to improve workflow and speed to market, visualize actual content volume across all brands, and much more.

-For the inaugural case/client, it was decided Condé Nast Entertainment would be an excellent opportunity.
-CNE develops, produces and distributes video content across all 17 brands.
-The complexity of their current workflow process utilized a myriad of tools and involved an enormous amount of onboarding and specialized knowledge to operate.
+Condé Nast Entertainment was recruited as the inaugural client.
+CNE is the video arm of Coné Nast, they develop, produce, and distribute video content across all 17 brands.
+Their current workflow process utilized a myriad of tools and involved an enormous amount of onboarding and specialized knowledge to operate.

 "How might we through rigorous ethnographic research, design thinking, and co-design, generate a flexible system that can support the diverse user needs in video production yet also meaningfully support other types of content production?"